SamuelDonovan/smake/README.md

 make all
 ```

-To install the conpiled binary run:
+To install the compiled binary run:
 ```
 sudo make install
 ```